-Along your intestinal lining are a colony of cells which work in harmony on the digestion of food and absorption of nutrients.
+Along your intestinal lining are a colony of cells that work in harmony on the digestion of food and absorption of nutrients from the large intestine.
 As we age, these microbes become compromised by opportunistic bacteria and chronic inflammation.
 Ultimately, this will damage the lining of the small intestine.

-These adverse conditions cause a disruption in the functioning of the gut biome.
+These adverse conditions disrupt the functioning of the gut biome.
 As a result, the system doesn’t work in synergy.
-This lapse in cohesion allows room for opportunistic bacteria to get into the system.
-This bacterial overload leads to one of two precursors to SIBO
+This lapse in cohesion allows room for large numbers of bacteria to overtake the microbiome.
+This bacterial overload leads to one of two precursors to SIBO.

 Gastric acid is essential in preventing SIBO.
-It acts as the bouncer to the small intestines and doesn’t allow anyone with the right credentials through.
-However, compromised gut health lowers levels of gastric acid in the system, leaving our intestines susceptible to bacterial overgrowth.
+It acts as the bouncer to the small intestines and doesn’t allow anyone without the right credentials through.
+However, compromised gut health lowers levels of gastric acid in the system, leaving our small bowel susceptible to bacterial overgrowth.

-Those with gastrointestinal distress and a low level of gastric acid are usually a victim of the opportunistic gut flora, Helicobacter pylori (H. pylori).
+Those with gastrointestinal distress and low stomach acid are usually a victim of the opportunistic gut flora, Helicobacter pylori (H. pylori).
 As H.pylori colonizes, the symptoms of SIBO will exasperate .

 The other major cause of SIBO is a breakdown in gut motility.
-We rely on out gut to function properly for the digestion of food.
-Any backup can cause a number of symptoms such as bloating and diarrhea.
+We rely on our gut to function properly for the digestion of food.
+Any backup can cause a variety of symptoms, such as bloating and diarrhea.
 As a result, our body becomes more prone to bacterial overgrowth.

 We should complete the digestion of food approximately 90 minutes after eating.
 Some people develop migrating motor complexes (MMC).
 That means their gut flora doesn’t facilitate the digestion of food and elimination of waste as efficiently as others.